Robert Cuccioli

 Robert Cuccioli (born May 3, 1958) is an American actor and singer.
-He is best known for originating the lead dual title roles in the musical Jekyll and Hyde, for which he received a Tony Award nomination and won the Joseph Jefferson Award, the Outer Critics Circle Award, the Drama Desk Award, and the Fany Award for outstanding actor in a musical.
+He is best known for originating the lead dual title roles in the musical Jekyll & Hyde, for which he received a Tony Award nomination and won the Joseph Jefferson Award, the Outer Critics Circle Award, the Drama Desk Award, and the Fany Award for outstanding actor in a musical.

 After beginning his career Off-Broadway at the Light Opera of Manhattan in the 1980s, Cuccioli starred as Lancelot du Lac in national tours of Camelot in 1987 and first appeared on Broadway in 1993 as Javert in Les Misérables.
-He has appeared in numerous New York and regional productions since then, including his long-running stints on Broadway in Jekyll and Hyde (1997–1999) and as the Green Goblin in Spider-Man: Turn Off the Dark (2012–2014).
+He has appeared in numerous New York and regional productions since then, including his long-running stints on Broadway in Jekyll & Hyde (1997–1999) and as the Green Goblin in Spider-Man: Turn Off the Dark (2012–2014).
 Cuccioli has also appeared in films and on television.

 Life and career

 Cuccioli was born in Hempstead, New York.
 He attended St. Mary's High School in Manhasset, New York, and college at St. John's University in Jamaica, New York, earning a degree in Finance.
-Before moving into theatre as a career, he worked as a financial consultant at E. F. Hutton for three years.